 Contact: Andrew Loosemore, Head of Highway Asset Management 03000 411652 Email: firstname.lastname@example.org Tel: 03000 411652.

-The proposed decision will be considered and the Environment and Transport Cabinet Committee on 15 September 2020.
+The decision was considered and the Environment and Transport Cabinet Committee on 15 September 2020.

 Financial implications: It is not expected that any new procurement and delivery model will present a significant price increase.
 A competitive procurement process will appoint the best value contractor from the tenders submitted.